holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.7.1 Attendance

-The Partner convening a Tactical Meeting must name the specific Roles invited to that Tactical Meeting, and the Role Leads of those Roles are invited to attend and participate in the meeting.
-The convener may also invite the Facilitator of a relevant Circle to lead the meeting.
-There is no advance notice or quorum required for a Tactical Meeting, unless a relevant Policy says otherwise.
+The Partner convening a Tactical Meeting must name the specific Roles included in that meeting.
+The Role Leads of those Roles are then invited to attend and represent their Roles, unless the convener further narrows the invite to include only a subset of those Role Leads.
+The convener must also name someone to act as Facilitator for that meeting, which may be the elected Facilitator of any Circle with a Role represented in that meeting, or someone else of the convener's choosing.

 #### 2.7.2 Facilitation & Process